Skip to main content

 First consultation: Proposed imports of mangosteen and rambutan plants for planting

-We now seek your feedback on the amended requirements for plants of mangosteen and rambutan.
+We sought your feedback on the amended requirements for plants of mangosteen and rambutan.
 The amended requirements are located in 2 new schedules: Garcinia and Nephelium lappaceum.
 Those schedules are in the draft nursery stock import health standard.

 Consultation documents